Fountain of Neptune, Bologna: History

+Photograph of the entire artwork, including its basin.

 The construction of the fountain was commissioned by the Cardinal Legate Charles Borromeo, to symbolize the fortunate recent election of Borromeo's uncle as Pope Pius IV.
 To clear space for the fountain, an entire edifice had to be demolished.

 The design and assembly of the fountain was completed by the Palermitan architect Tommaso Laureti in 1563.
 The fountain was completed in 1565.
 The over-life-size bronze figure of the god Neptune was completed and fixed in place around 1566.
 The statue was an early design by Giambologna, who had submitted a model for the Fountain of Neptune in Florence, but had lost the commission to Baccio Bandinelli.